 Convention authority spokeswoman Jacqueline Peterson on Monday would not discuss the police investigation.

 Lawson and his lawyer could not be reached for comment.
-A spokesman from Southwest Airlines declined an interview, and police did not respond to a request for comment.
+A Southwest Airlines spokesman declined an interview, and police did not respond to a request for comment.

 Last month, the convention authority board tightened controls in response to the Southwest Airlines purchases, which occurred between 2012 and 2017.